Maximum Verbosity

 THOR: How would one exact vengeance?

-from "Lokasenna"
+from "Norseplay"

-Praise for Lokasenna
+Praise for Norseplay

 "This show provided an entertaining crash course in Norse mythos."